statiagov/gesmew/guides/content/api/shipments.md

 unlock
 : When set to `yes`, the shipment's adjustment will be recalculated.

-To update order ship method inspect order/shipments/shipping_rates for available shipping_rate_id values and use following api call:
+To update inspection ship method inspect inspection/shipments/shipping_rates for available shipping_rate_id values and use following api call:

     PUT /api/shipments/H123456789?shipment[selected_shipping_rate_id]=162&shipment[unlock]=yes